-These deposits are stated at cost, which approximates market.
-Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
-The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
+NOTE 2-DEPOSITS At December 31, 2005, the District had cash and cash equivalents (book balances) totaling \$1,343,233 in demand deposits.
+Deposits are stated at cost, which approximates fair value.
+Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or pledge of securities owned by the fiscal agent bank.
+The fair value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.

-At year-end, the District's carrying amount of deposits was \$1,215,521 and the bank balance was \$1,230,997.
-Of the bank balance, \$400,000 was covered by federal depository insurance (GASB Category 1).
-The remaining balance, \$830,997, was collateralized with securities held by the pledging financial institution's trust department or agent but not in the District's name (GASB Category 3).
+At year end, the District's carrying amount of deposits was \$1,343,233 and the bank balance was \$1,374,350.
+Of the bank balance, \$400,000 was covered by federal deposit insurance.